 10” x 16” cotton jersey fabric swatch for top layer

 10” x 16” cotton jersey fabric swatch for backing layer

 Spray bottle or airbrush gun, depending on stencil-transfer method

 To create a swatch using a basic appliqué technique, follow the instructions for appliqué on page 100 of Alabama Studio Sewing + Design.
 Here, our swatch color choices of Black with Navy appliqué emphasize the stencil’s intricate, but delicate design.

 OUR DESIGN CHOICES

 For those following along with our Swatch of the Month projects, you have likely already tested your hand at reverse appliqué, outside reverse appliqué, and beaded embroidery.
-If you are not yet a member of our Swatch of the Month Club, you can join now to try out a different technique each month.
-You can purchase your membership at any point in the year and receive swatches from all previous months.
 Follow our Journal posts each month for illustrations of each technique and occasional project ideas for your finished swatches, like March’s DIY Swatch Pillows.